 The Subject of Your Video (The Talent)

-Take the time to discover who speaks with genuine passion and emotion about your product or service.
+Take the time to find these people.
 Interview your customer service team, talk to sales, and find people who will be the best ambassadors for your company.
 Sometimes, this can take a while, but we guarantee you that finding the right person is time well spent.

 USING EMOTIONAL VIDEO TO DRIVE ACTION